11uc/whole_cell_patch/README.md

 ## Description
 Whole-cell patch clamp recording results analysis program, including some basic current clamp and voltage clamp analysis.
-It's used on data file collected using Igor.
+It's used on data file collected using a Igor program made by a previous lab member.
+The files are in the format of igor binary wave files (.ibw).
+Those files include metadata such as time and stimulation information.

 ## Installation
 Could be installed through PyPl